 Please be mindful of dressing etiquette in the non-beachy parts of Costa Rica, like in its largest city and capital, San Jose.
 You’ll always see locals dressed in long pants, as shorts are considered distasteful when worn in public.
 Simply avoid upsetting or possibly offending Costa Rican locals by respecting their culture and wearing a pair of pants (or a long skirt for women).

 The traditional months of June, July and August fall right in Costa Rica’s rainy season, aka green season.
 Rainy afternoons are the norm, but mornings are often still sunny.
 You’ll find less rain on the northwest coast, making this a good time to visit that area.
 The South Pacific, like Drake Bay, and mountains will experience heavy afternoon showers.

-The green season months are a good choice for backpackers interested in Costa Rica’s lush forests, for white water rafting enthusiasts or for surfers hunting down some large-swell surf.
+The green season months are a good choice for backpackers interested in Costa Rica’s lush forests, white water rafting enthusiasts, retreat go-ers, or for surfers hunting down some large-swell surf.
 This is also the low season, so you’ll have fewer crowds and better deals!
 Air temperatures in Costa Rica stay fairly consistent year round with average annual temperatures between 70-80° F.